ageller/Firefly/docs/source/data_reader/reader.rst

-A :class:`~firefly.data_reader.TweenParams` instance allows the user to pre-define interpolated camera paths (tweening; from in-betweening) that visitors to the Firefly webapp can activate by pressing the **T** key on the keyboard.
+A :class:`~firefly.data_reader.TweenParams` instance allows the user to pre-define interpolated camera paths (tweening; from in-betweening) that visitors to the Firefly webapp can activate through the UI (see :ref:`camera controls`).
 Keyframe camera locations are specified and are linearly interpolated to produce a smoothly varying camera path within the webapp.
 This feature is available whenever a :code:`JSONdir` contains a :code:`TweenParams.json` file.
-This file will be produced if a :class:`~firefly.data_reader.Reader` has a :class:`~firefly.data_reader.TweenParams` attached to it when the :func:`~firefly.data_reader.Reader.dumpToJSON` method is called.
+This file will be produced if a :class:`~firefly.data_reader.Reader` has a :class:`~firefly.data_reader.TweenParams` attached to it when the :func:`~firefly.data_reader.Reader.writeToDisk` method is called.